KirillMcQ/javascript/exercises/concept/elyses-analytic-enchantments/.docs/introduction.md

 ## Array Analysis

-[Arrays][arrays-concept] have built-in methods to analyse the contents of the array.
+[Arrays][arrays-concept] have built-in methods to analyze the contents of the array.
 Most of these methods take a function that returns true or false as an argument.
 Such a function is called a [`predicate`][predicate_in_programming].